 What is an ecological footprint?

-This is useful as it allows us to directly compare how much land and water is required to sustain our lifestyles compared with how much there actually is.
+This is useful as it allows us to directly compare how much land is required to sustain our lifestyles compared with how much there actually is.

 How big is our ecological footprint?

 In the UK, the average ecological footprint of a person is 5.6 hectares yet the sustainable level is 1.8 global hectares per person.
 This is three times what is sustainable.

 Put another way, if everyone in the world consumed resources at this level we would need three planets to support us.